Credit Card Categories

 2018 Credit Card Landscape Report

-Overall, credit cards are becoming both more expensive and more rewarding.
+Overall, credit card offers are becoming both more expensive and more rewarding.
 Annual fees and APRs have both risen over the past year, while initial rewards bonuses have gotten richer and 0% introductory APR periods have gotten longer.
 In other words, there are plenty of great credit card deals to be had these days.
 But you need to choose the right card and use it responsibly to benefit.

 Below, you can find some key points from our latest credit card market snapshot.